-NightSky is a stereo reverb with a wide range of hand-on control for experimental sound design.
+NightSky is a stereo reverb with a wide range of hands-on control for experimental sound design.
 Features include real-time continuous control of reverb pitch/processing rate/core size, harmonics, and a synth-like resonant filter with multiple modulation waveshapes.
 There is also an 8 step reverb pitch sequencer with variable portamento.

 From the top panel, there are several different sections in the NightSky user interface to provide a wide range of control over the reverb signal.
 Here is a diagram of the signal flow routing within NightSky to show how the audio is processed by each section:

 The MOD section varies a selectable target parameter in the shape of the selected waveform.

 TARGET – Selects the process that the modulation is applied to.
 Press the button to select one of three options.

 verb: Modulates the delay lines within the regenerating reverb core.

 pitch: Modulates the size (process rate) of the reverb core.

 filter: Modulates the HIGH CUT tone control position.